1414C/jiffy/README.md

 This is just a sample of what the model files have to offer.
 More details regarding application modlelling are contained in later sections of this file.

+#### Access Control
+Access to resources (entities) is controlled in three ways:

+1. Configuration based service activation
+2. Secure user authentication
+3. JWT tokens with claim inspection in middleware applied to the protected routes (end-points)

+An internal service is created for each of the modelled entities in the application.
+Services can be marked as active or inactive in the service configuration, thereby allowing a single application to be generated, but also allowing selective service deployment.
+For example, there may be cases where it is desirable to route certain services to a particular server and another set of services to the rest of the pool.
+In such a case, NGix could be configured to route the end-points appropriately, and the deployed service configurations would be adjusted accordingly.

+User authentication is conducted using a bcrypt in such a manner that passwords are never stored in the application database.
+When a user is created, their user-id is stored in the backend database along with the salt/peppered bcrypt hash of their password.
+This ensures that in the event of a breach no plain-text passwords can be obtained.

+The bcrypt hashes are not very useful to would-be attackers for the following reasons:
+* bcrypt hashes are salt/peppered making rainbow tables useless
+* bcrypt is slow by design, making brute force reversal a time-consuming and expensive proposition
+* the hash itself is not used for authentication; it is the by-product of successful authentication

+When a user logs into the application the following steps occur:
+* the user-name and stored bcrypt hash is looked up in the back-end db
+* the provided password is hashed in memory using the standard lib Go bcrypt functions and the protected salt/pepper values
+* the computed bcrypt hash is compared to the stored hash for the user
+* if the hash values match, a JWT (token) is created using the ECDSA-384 elliptic curve
+* the JWT is passed back to the caller and must henceforth be included in the http header of all requests in the Authorization field
+* in addtion to fullfilling the authorization requirements, the JWT is also used as a CSRF equivalent
+* see the Authorization section for more details regarding the content and use of the JWT content/claims

 <br/>